nogalpaulina/hrs-portlets/README.md

 + When set, adds a "Edit/Cancel Absence" link to this URL that shows to employees who see the nearby "Enter Absence" link.
 + When not set, the "Edit/Cancel Absence" link does not appear.

+#### `leaveReportingNotice` portlet preference (optional)

++ When set, adds an in-app-message near the top of Time and Absence showing to employees who see the Outstanding Missing Leave Reports link.
++ When not set, does not show.
+For employees who do not see the Outstanding Missing Leave Reports link, does not show.
++ Intended for messaging to employees subject to annual leave reporting requirements

 #### `timesheetNotice` portlet preference (optional)

 + When set, adds text to the UI near the timesheet launch button.